brofrain/leptos-animated-for/README.md

 # `<AnimatedFor />` component for [Leptos](https://leptos.dev/)

-> Animation tool for insertions, removals, and order changes of grouped elements and components using [FLIP](https://aerotwist.com/blog/flip-your-animations/) technique.
+[FLIP](https://aerotwist.com/blog/flip-your-animations/) animations for element and component groups inspired by Vue's [`<TransitionGroup>`](https://vuejs.org/guide/built-ins/transition-group.html).

 <p align="center">
     <img width="400" src="docs/preview.gif">
 </p>

-This crate exports a component similar to Leptos' built-in `<For />` with additional properties for applying specific CSS classes to nodes that:
+This crate exports a component similar to Leptos' built-in [`<For />`](https://docs.rs/leptos/latest/leptos/fn.For.html) with additional properties for applying specific CSS classes to nodes that:

-- are initially rendered
+- are rendered for the first time

 - represent already removed items